alekcz/charmander/README.md

 ## Admin

 Manages user data and authentication using your firebase admin or service account credentials using the email/password sign-in provider.
 At the moment only one firebase app can be used at a time.

+The Admin API is based on the Java Firebase Admin SDK v6.8.0

 ### Initializing your admin account